Zajno/common-utils/packages/common/README.md

 ### Distribution

 There's no barrel exports, so you can import each module separately.
 Each `index.ts` file is outlined in generated `package.json`'s `exports` field.
 Might require `tslib` as a peer dependency.

+The package does't really use `semver` for now, breaking changes to existing modules can be introduced in minor versions, so it's recommended to use `~` in your `package.json`'s dependencies.
+New modules can be introduced in minor & patch versions.

 ### Install